Forensicom/Bootcamp/README.md

 * Harry L. Leider, Chief Medical Officer and Executive VP, Gelesis
 * Katie Doyle, former CEO, Swanson Health Products

 Notably, membership on this board includes representation from Canada's largest retail pharmacy company.
-This is no coincidence, as you will see in this report.
+This is no coincidence, as you will see later in this report.
 Deep integration into retail pharmacy services is part of the near future for League.

 ### Funding
 League, Inc., was funded by a total of 19 investors, with 4 investors (TDM, OMERS, Workday, Telus) currently serving as leads.
-At the end of 2021, the pre-money valuation of the financing priced League at $850 million USD, or $1.1 billion CAD, making it Canada’s newest tech unicorn.
+At the end of 2021, the pre-money valuation of the financing priced League at $850 million USD, or $1.1 billion CAD, making it one of Canada’s newest tech unicorns.
 Disclosed funding rounds were as follows:
 * Nov 12, 2014 - Received seed funding ($4M) from OMERS Ventures
 * Jun 14, 2016 - Received Series A funding ($25M) from OMERS Ventures
 * Jul 24, 2018 - Received Series B funding ($62M) from Telus Ventures